MechanicalRabbit/DataKnots.jl/doc/src/tutorial.md

     3 │ SERGEANT        │
     =#

-But, which employees are associated with each unique position?
-This can be obtained with the `Group` combinator.
+However, using `Unique` is not sufficient because it does give us the associated employees.
+In order to get unique positions with associated employee records, we use the Group combinator:

     chicago[It.department.employee >> Group(It.position)]
     #=>
       │ position         employee                                …
     ──┼──────────────────────────────────────────────────────────…
-    1 │ FIREFIGHTER-EMT  DANIEL A, FIREFIGHTER-EMT, 95484; VICTOR…
+    1 │ FIREFIGHTER-EMT  DANIEL A, FIREFIGHTER-EMT, 95484; ROBERT…
     2 │ POLICE OFFICER   ANTHONY A, POLICE OFFICER, 72510; NANCY …
     3 │ SERGEANT         JEFFERY A, SERGEANT, 101442             …
     =#

-For each position, we could show only employee names.
+The `Group(It.position)`  query rearranges the dataset into a new
+hierarchy: position $\to$ employee.
+We can use the new arrangement to show employee names for each unique position.

     chicago[It.department.employee >>
             Group(It.position) >>